pybricks/pybricks.github.io/install/mindstorms-ev3/running-programs.md

 To create a new project, open the EV3 MicroPython tab and click *create a new project*, as shown below.
-Enter a project name in the text field that appears and press *Enter*.
+Enter a project name in the text field that appears and press <kbd>Enter</kbd>.
 When prompted, choose a location for this program and confirm by clicking *choose folder*.

 ![](/assets/images/newproject_label.png)